 Navigating Uncertainty as Competitive Pressures Intensify

-Among firms facing increasing competitive threats, a third identify large corporations within their industry as their biggest competitors.
+Among firms facing increasing competitive threats, one-third identify large corporations within their industry as their biggest competitors.
 Overall, two in three middle-market heads of product have some level of concern about larger corporations in their industry.
 This trend is especially pronounced among heads of product who say competition has increased in the last year.

 However, other middle-market businesses within the same industry also introduce competitive uncertainty.
 While just 12% of heads of product identify other middle-market firms as their biggest competitors, nearly half view them as threats.
 Although large corporates introduce a great deal of uncertainty, industry peers cannot be overlooked.